redhat-developer/odo/docs/website/docs/command-reference/json-output.md

 The `analyze` command analyzes the files in the current directory and returns the following information:
 - the best devfiles to use, from the devfiles in the registries defined in the list of preferred registries with the command `odo preference view`
 - the ports used in the application, if that was possible to determine.
+- the name of the application, if that was possible to determine; else it returns name of the current directory.

 The output of this command contains a list of devfile name and registry name: